aibasel/pyperplan/README.md

     pip install --editable .

-This makes the `pyperplan` script available globally or in your [virtual environment](https://docs.python.org/3/tutorial/venv.html) (recommended).
+This makes the `pyperplan` command available globally or in your [virtual environment](https://docs.python.org/3/tutorial/venv.html) (recommended).

 # Usage